 In the scanning method the NAC scans the end machine and, based on the scan result, the posture is determined for the next step of identity and access to network resources.
-This approach may or may not test the endpointís patch levels, Anti-virus definition files status, or file/registry value.
+This approach may or may not test the endpoint’s patch levels, Anti-virus definition files status, or file/registry value.
 Another issue is that of the time required to scan an endpoint, which may be exacerbated at peak endpoint activity due to simultaneous endpoint scans.
 With the ActiveX or browser plug-in technology, the plug-in is downloaded on the end point for posture determination and to report the compliance status of the end point.
 The advantages of this are comparatively less memory and CPU overhead.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.